Matsumoto Castle

 Getting There

-The Azusa limited express from Shinjuku station in Tokyo takes about 2.5 hours and costs roughly 6,000 yen.
-The Shinonoi Line connects from Nagano (50 minutes), which is useful for combining with trips to Snow Monkey Park.
-Local buses and hire bicycles cover the city; the castle is about 15 minutes on foot from Matsumoto station.
+The Azusa limited express from Shinjuku in Tokyo takes about 2.5 hours and costs roughly ¥6,000.
+From Nagano by the Shinonoi Line is 50 minutes, which is useful for combining Matsumoto with the Snow Monkey Park at Yamanouchi (another 45 minutes north from Nagano).
+Local buses and hire bicycles cover the city; the castle is a 15-minute walk from Matsumoto station.